Algafix/OSNMA/README.md

 the instructions on the [Input Data wiki page](https://github.com/Algafix/OSNMA/wiki/Input-Data).

-Receiver Options
+OSNMAlib Options
 ---

-The receiver has several configuration parameters that can be defined previous to execution.
+OSNMAlib has several configuration parameters that can be defined previous to execution.
 The parameters are defined in a dictionary and sent to the receiver when creating the receiver object.
 Note that you can create a script to read the parameters from a JSON and send it to the receiver.
 The receiver will load default values for the configuration parameters not specified.